nevinkopp/nevinkopp.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Left, performance tests with no training on UVOT-400.
-Right, performance tests after training on UVOT-400 (only select models were trained).
+    Left: performance tests with no training on UVOT-400.
+Right: performance tests after training on UVOT-400 (only select models were trained).
 </div>

-These results are promising and are better than the initial run, but further improvement is needed to make them comparable to open air (OA) datasets.
+These results are promising and are better than the initial run, but further improvement is needed to make them comparable to open-air (OA) datasets.
 One way to squeeze out even more performance would be to enhance the images and retrain the models on the enhanced images.
-There are many image enhancement approaches we could consider, but for this project, a underwater image enhancement algorithm for tracking (UWIE-TR) is proposed.
+There are many image enhancement approaches we could consider, but for this project, an underwater image enhancement algorithm for tracking (UWIE-TR) is proposed.

-This UWIE-TR algorithm is build on a transformer network and is composed of a feature extraction head, UW transformer-based enocder and an output image decoder as shown below [1].
+This UWIE-TR algorithm is built on a transformer network and is composed of a feature extraction head, a UW transformer-based encoder, and an output image decoder, as shown below [1].

 Why transformers?

-Transformer based networks, as opposed to convolutional neural networks (CNNs), are more suitable for the underwater domain.
-This is due to the fact that CNNs have uniform convolution kernels which are not able to characterize inconsistent attenuation within different color channels which is common with underwater imagery [2].
-Additionally, CNNs are more focused on local features and are ineffective for long dependent and global feature modeling [2].
+Transformer-based networks, as opposed to convolutional neural networks (CNNs), are more suitable for the underwater domain.
+This is due to the fact that CNNs have uniform convolution kernels that are not able to characterize inconsistent attenuation within different color channels, which is common with underwater imagery.
+Additionally, CNNs are more focused on local features and are ineffective for long-dependent and global feature modeling [2].

 <div class="row justify-content-sm-center">
     <div class="col-sm-7 mt-3 mt-md-0">